gecko0307/dagon/doc/Textures.md

 # Textures

 A texture is a raster image used for per-pixel data sampling in shaders.
+Textures usually store surface properties such as color, normals, roughness, and other, used as inputs to the render pipeline.
 Dagon supports 1D, 2D and 3D textures and cube map textures.
 Textures can be decoded from image files such as PNG or JPEG, or loaded directly from container formats (DDS, KTX).

 ## Pixel Formats

 Understanding pixel formats is crusial for dealing with textures in games.
-Dagon supports many formats, including block-compressed ones, but each image file format has its own set of supported pixel formats.
+Dagon supports many formats, including block-compressed ones, but each image file format supports its own subset.

 Popular uncompressed pixel formats include:
 - RGBA8 - 4 channels, 8 bits per channel